The Similarities1 of 12

-All run training whether it's for your next 5K race or your upcoming sprint-distance triathlon shares the same three basic elements, or what I call the Holy Trinity of Training: base building, strength and speed.
+Let's start with the similarities.
+All run training, whether it's for your next 5K race or your upcoming sprint-distance triathlon, share the same three basic elements, or what I call the Holy Trinity of Training: base building, strength and speed.

-1. Endurance/Aerobic Base: Aerobic zone heart rate training to develop your cardiovascular system so you can resist fatigue (run the 5K) and teach your body to efficiently burn fat for fuel.
+Aerobic zone heart rate training develops your cardiovascular system so you can resist fatigue (run the 5K) and teach your body to efficiently burn fat for fuel.
 This will make up the bulk of your run training—at least 80 percent.